myousefnezhad/easyfmri-old/README.md

 ### Introduction

-easy fMRI is a open source toolbox for the Human Brain Mapping and Decoding.
+Easy fMRI is an open source toolbox for the Human Brain Mapping and Decoding.
 This project is developing by [Muhammad Yousefnezhad](https://myousefnezhad.sourceforge.io), [iBRAIN Group](http://ibrain.nuaa.edu.cn), [Nanjing University of Aeronautics and Astronautics](http://iao.nuaa.edu.cn), China.

 The project website is https://easyfmri.sourceforge.io/

 ### Dependencies

-easy fMRI needs following software:
+Easy fMRI needs following software:

-  -Platform: Mac or Linux
+  -Platform: Linux, Mac (NOTE: you can use virtual machine for Windows platform)

   -[Python3](https://anaconda.org/anaconda/python) (version=3.6.2 or above)